zerohd4869/zerohd4869.github.io/_pages/about.md

 <span id="busuanzi_value_site_uv" style="display: none;"></span>
 <span id="busuanzi_value_site_pv" style="display: none;"></span>

-He is a Ph.D. candidate at the University of Chinese Academy of Sciences and the Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of Prof. **Songlin Hu**.
-His research focuses on natural language processing and machine learning.
+I am currently a Ph.D. candidate at the University of Chinese Academy of Sciences and the Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of **Prof. Songlin Hu**.
+Before my Ph.D., I obtained a Bachelor's degree in Physics from Shenzhen University.
+I also obtained a Master's degree in Software Engineering at the National Computer System Engineering Research Institute of China, under the supervision of **Prof. Xiaoyong Huai**.
+I have also worked as an algorithm researcher at China Electronics and Ping An of China.

-He achieved first place in 4 tasks at the SemEval Workshops, and was honored with the Best System Award at SemEval-2023.
+My research interests include natural language processing and machine learning, with a recent focus on representation learning theory, sentiment analysis, and trustworthy large language models.
+I achieved first prize in four tasks at the SemEval Workshops and received the Best System Award at SemEval-2023.

 # Research Interests
+- **Representation Learning**
-- Representation Learning for NLP
+  - Learning theory & principles, generalization, robustness, transferability.
+- **Sentiment Analysis**
-- Sentiment and Emotion Analysis
+  - Sentiment classification, emotion recognition, dimensional emotion analysis.
-- Trustworthy Large Language Models
+- **Trustworthy Large Language Models**
+  - Content moderation, hallucination mitigation.

 # 🔥 News
 - *May 2024*: 🎉 One paper is accepted to ACL 2024 main conference.